theyosh/TerrariumPI/docs/_hardware/eg-pm-usb_relay.md

 ---
-title: "Energenie USB"
+title: 'Energenie USB'
 categories: [Hardware, Relay]
 tags: [relay, energenie]

 image:
   path: /assets/img/Energenie_USB.webp
   src: /assets/img/Energenie_USB.webp
-  alt: "Energenie USB header image"
+  alt: 'Energenie USB header image'

-device_address: "Enter the relay number from 1 - 4.
-Optional you can enter the Serial address of the board if you have multiple relay boards like: `1,0035685`"
+device_address: 'Enter the relay number from 1 - 4.
+Optional you can enter the Serial address of the board if you have multiple relay boards like: `1,0035685`'
 device_auto_detect: true
 ---